SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-javascript.html.md

 ---
 ## Overview

-In this tutorial, you will learn how to use JavaScript MQTT client with Cumulocity using pre-defined messages (called "static templates").
+In this tutorial, you will learn how to use the JavaScript MQTT client with Cumulocity using pre-defined messages (called "static templates").

 ## Prerequisites

 In order to follow this tutorial, check the following prerequisites:

-* You have a valid tenant, user and password in order to access Cumulocity.
+* You have a valid tenant, a user, and a password in order to access Cumulocity.

 ## Develop the "Hello, MQTT world!" client